 5. Specific information about the remuneration of executive personnel a.
-INTRODUCTION b.
-Components i.
-Fixed remuneration
+Introduction b.
+Components

 The CEO's fixed and variable remuneration are set annually by the board based on the recommendation of the remuneration committee.
 The CEO determines the fixed and variable remuneration of the group executive management team and the head of SR-Bank Markets based on the limits discussed by the remuneration committee and policy adopted by the board.